 |State||Million barrels/day||Million gallons/day||Share of total U.S. motor gasoline consumption|

 Source: U.S. Energy Information Administration, Petroleum and Other Liquids—Prime Supplier Sales Volumes, as of September 30, 2019

 Total world consumption of petroleum in 2016 was about 97 million b/d.

 - The five largest petroleum-consuming countries in 2016 and their shares of total world petroleum consumption

 What is the outlook for U.S. petroleum consumption?

-The U.S. Energy Information Administration projects in the Annual Energy Outlook 2018 Reference case that petroleum and other liquids will continue to contribute the largest share of total U.S. energy consumption through 2050, although the share in 2050 will be slightly lower than the share in 2017.
-Also in the Reference case, petroleum continues as the main energy source for the transportation sector, but the volume of petroleum consumption in the transportation sector is projected to be about 14% lower in 2050 than the volume in 2017.
+The U.S. Energy Information Administration projects in the Annual Energy Outlook 2019 Reference case that petroleum and other liquids will make up about 35% of total U.S. energy consumption through 2050, compared to 36% in 2018.
+Also in the Reference case, petroleum continues as the main energy source for the transportation sector, but the volume of petroleum consumption in the transportation sector is projected to be about 13% lower in 2050 than the volume in 2018.

 Last updated: October 3, 2019